JHart96/bison_examples/examples/binary_data.md

 Binary Data Example
 ================

-This example covers fitting a social preference model to presence/absence (binary) data with an observation-level location effect, basic model checking and diagnostics, visualising networks with uncertainty, calculating probability distributions over network centrality, and propagating network uncertainty into subsequent analyses.
+This example covers fitting a edge weight model to presence/absence (binary) data with an observation-level location effect, basic model checking and diagnostics, visualising networks with uncertainty, calculating probability distributions over network centrality, and propagating network uncertainty into subsequent analyses.

 # Setup